 In the interview, musician and conductor, Daniel Moreira, emphazises the musical examination of microtonality and the unusual approach to tones used in the concert recordings.
-Harmonic effects did not play a role here, he explains, except to the extend that the method of playing brought the musicians and the tones they played into a dialogue with each other.
+Harmonic effects did not play a role here, he explains, except to the extent that the method of playing brought the musicians and the tones they played into a dialogue with each other.
 For this purpose he formed subgroups of musicians, who sought to find their tones with each other.
 Listen to the whole interview below.

 - Disciplines Involved

 - Avant-Garde Arab Music: Critical Reflections and New Compositions III

 - Funding Scheme